 “The day you are in rehearsal and you realize that you physically can’t make it around in time to hit the choreography and that there is nothing more that you can do with your technique, it’s time to break out the celery sticks and gym membership.”

 “I just think that if someone can’t move it and can’t/doesn’t want to lose it, then professional dancing is not for them.”

 Ragen continued to write about her dancing lessons, her “professional-level dancing” and so on.
 In 2008, records show she attempted to compete in the ACDA’s Division II (“intermediate”), where she either “won” uncontested showcases or placed dead last.
 Late that year, after coming in last place at the “LoneStar Invitation 2008”, she announced she was “moving up into the professional division” with her new dance partner.
 There is no evidence Ragen ever competed at this level or won any dance titles.
 Ragen would undoubtedly be the first to tell you if she did.

 …then a few weeks later Ragen was suddenly a “professional dancer”.

-And there it is: Ragen’s entire basis for calling herself a professional dancer is that she decided she would think about competing in a dance circuit with “professional” in the name.
+And there it is: Ragen’s entire basis for calling herself a professional dancer is that she decided she would think about competing in a dance circuit with “professional” in the name, and managed to convince a few people to pay her for a handful of group classes.
 She never mentioned competing at this level, there is no record she competed (let alone won anything), and she certainly wasn’t being paid to dance.
 For all intents and purposes, Ragen gave up competitive dancing after her incredibly poor showing in 2008.
 As usual, instead of actually putting in the effort and following through to achieve a goal, she took the easy way out, gave herself a gold star and a pat on the back, and made up a meaningless title for herself (“trained researcher”, anyone?).
 She has continued to call herself a “professional dancer” and “professional athlete” since 2008.